JedidiahCajudo/profile/README.md

-# 🎨 Jedidiah's Portfolio
+# 🎨 Jedidiah Cajudo

-Welcome to my personal portfolio!
-This is where I showcase my projects, experience, and journey as a developer.
+I'm a web developer based in Tokyo, Japan.

 ---

 ## 🛠️ Projects
-You'll find a collection of the apps and experiments I've built — from full-stack Rails apps to frontend UI concepts.
-I’m always learning and building!
+I've trained in Ruby on Rails, and I'm teaching myself ReactJS.

 ## 📄 Resume
-Check out my experience, skills, and background.
-You can view or download my resume right from this repo (if included).

-## 👋 Thanks for stopping by!
-Feel free to explore, star, or fork.
-If something catches your eye or you'd like to collaborate, don’t hesitate to reach out.
+I've got an atypical journey as a developer.
+Check out my resume!

 ---

-Stay curious,
 **Jed**